hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ```

 ### Data serialization
 Data serialization is the process of converting structured data into a format that allows sharing or storage of the data in a form that allows recovery of its original structure.
-In Python, there are several built-in modules for data serialization, including pickle, json, and marshal.
+In Python, there are several built-in modules for data serialization, including **pickle**, **json**, and **marshal**.

-Here's an example of using the pickle module to serialize and deserialize a Python object:
+Here's an example of using the **pickle** module to serialize and deserialize a Python object:

 ```
 import pickle